 At the time, Anthony Fauci was 19 years old, having just graduated from Regis High School in Manhattan and was entering undergraduate studies at Holy Cross.

-So according to Alex, the globalist plan with the virus was to lock down, and then when tension with the lockdown got too high, with people resisting, they'd ease the lockdown, only to lock down again later once people let off.
+And then, when tension with the lockdown got too high, with people resisting, they'd ease the lockdown, only to lock down again later once people let off.

 It's a compelling way to experience the world, but another interpretation of this makes a bit more sense.

-Putting in public health protective measures is essential in terms of trying to overcome this pandemic, but they're also incredibly inconvenient, and mitigating the issues that the measures bring up would require a great amount of political will and leadership, which we just don't have right now.
+And mitigating the issues that the measures bring up would require a great amount of political will and leadership, which we just don't have right now.

 Businesses being closed and forced to run safely cuts into business owners' profits, and people aren't able to go to work if the place they're employed at is closed.

-There are legitimate issues that come from this, but they're mainly things that could be dealt with by providing extensive unemployment benefits for people affected by the virus, closures, and similar things.
+There are legitimate issues that come from this, but they're mainly things that could be dealt with by providing extensive unemployment benefits for people affected by the virus closures and similar things.

 Our leaders have made the decision that they just don't want to do those things.